Pollarding: Origin and usage of term

-"Poll" was originally a name for the top of the head, and "to poll" was a verb meaning 'to crop the hair'.
+"Poll" was originally a name for the top of the head (hence poll tax and the like), and "to poll" was a verb meaning 'to crop the hair'.
 This use was extended to similar treatment of the branches of trees and the horns of animals.
 A pollard simply meant someone or something that had been polled (similar to the formation of "drunkard" and "sluggard"); for example, a hornless ox or polled livestock.
 Later, the noun "pollard" came to be used as a verb: "pollarding".
 Pollarding has now largely replaced polling as the verb in the forestry sense.
 Pollard can also be used as an adjective: "pollard tree".